Coastal edginess, a brief history

 In Brighton & Hove the 1934 Trunk Murder (there was another) showed the resort’s seemy side at full throttle.
 It was a like a curtain-raiser to Brighton Rock (1938) in which Graham Greene gives us Pinkie, the Brighton hood in a classic noir.
 Such criminals do not seem to have proliferated in seaside resorts, but they fitted nicely into an audience’s preconceptions.
 John Osborne gives us a more obviously or seemingly cheerful seaside figure in his Archie Rice, The Entertainer (1957 on stage and more especially in the 1960 film): the summer season vaudevillian.
 Archie is an out-dated performers who preys on a young seaside beauty queen and theatre hopeful as he drags out his career’s decline.
 His business has been swept aside by TV and by holiday camp entertainments which purvey the same general smut as him, but in a sanitised form.
 On stage and in the film, he was played beautifully by Laurence Oliver, himself a weekend resident in the town amongst plenty of showfolk of every sort.

-Osborne was famously anti-Establishment, but he was as much a romantic, lamenting the passing of a small Bohemian army of vagabondish types who were suited to a broader age in which even respectable people understood that it was worth giving actors an unspoken license to be outlaws.
+Osborne was famously anti-Establishment, at least when young, but he was as much a romantic, lamenting the passing of a small Bohemian army of vagabondish types who were suited to a broader age in which even respectable people understood that it was worth giving actors an unspoken license to be outlaws.
 They were a component in the phoney glamour of the seaside, as were fairground people.
 If it was generally acknowledged that these itinerants were often reprehensible, it could hardly be said that the young hadn’t been warned.

 “Sanditon” and all the real coastal resorts had their origins in classy tourism.
 They soon became more mixed and more various, both respectable and rather low.
 After WW2, because so many army camps had prepared for invasion from the Continent or invasion of it, there were masses of empty low-rise barracks which soon housed a new industry, the holiday camps.
 (Inland some of these camps were being turned into the new intensive chicken farms, for meat and eggs.)
 Fields which between the wars had seen Boy Scouts and Young Fascist camps now catered to the all-in holiday which suited the consumerist working and lower middle classes.
 They might offer less mucking about but they delivered wholesome fun, hygeine, exercise and entertainment.